DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 ~~~

-The next step is to create [model classes](https://laravel.com/docs/5.4/eloquent#defining-models) and [migrations](https://laravel.com/docs/5.5/migrations#generating-migrations).
+The next step is to create [model classes](https://laravel.com/docs/5.4/eloquent#defining-models) and
-You can generate classes and migration files using Artisan command:
+[migrations](https://laravel.com/docs/5.5/migrations#generating-migrations).
+You can generate classes and migration files using the Artisan command:

 ~~~js
 php artisan make:model Task --migration